eashanhatti/peridot/README.md

 Discussion takes place on the [r/ProgrammingLanguages Discord server](https://discord.gg/jFZ8JyUNtn) - Projects A-M 🠒 #konna.

+### References and Inspiration

+A list of prior art that have influenced Konna's design and implementation can be found [here](./REFERENCES.md).

 ### Introduction

 Konna is a functional/logic language based on 2LTT (two level type theory).
 It uses a logic language for the meta level, which allows for domain specific, declarative optimizers to be written entirely in userspace - writers of optimizers can focus on purely on the optimizations themselves.
 Meanwhile, the object language is high-level, dependently typed, and functional.
 Here's a very simple example of optimizing arithmetic: